-LO 7.2Blue Book printing is budgeting sales of 25,000 units and already has 5,000 in beginning inventory.
+LO 7.2Blue Book printing is budgeting sales of 25,000 units and already has 5,000 units in beginning inventory.
 How many units must be produced to also meet the 7,000 units required in ending inventory?

 LO 7.2How many units are in beginning inventory if 32,000 units are budgeted for sales, 35,000 units are produced, and the desired ending inventory is 9,000 units?